20 Best Workflow Management Software Shortlist

 - Customization and Flexibility: A significant emphasis on customization and flexibility to allow users to tailor the work flow management system to their specific project needs.
 Tools like Kintone and monday.com offer extensive customization options, from creating custom workflow apps to utilizing a wide array of templates for various project types, highlighting the importance of adaptability in workflow management software.

 - Integration and Automation: Since it is very difficult to create a tool that does everything well, vendors are investing in enhanced integration capabilities and automation features, enabling seamless connection with other tools and the automation of repetitive tasks.
-Digital workflow solutions like Pneumatic Workflow and Flokzu provide robust integration options and the ability to automate workflows, demonstrating the push toward making workflow management more efficient and less prone to error.
+Digital workflow automation solutions like Pneumatic Workflow and Flokzu provide robust integration options and the ability to automate workflows, demonstrating the push toward making workflow management more efficient and less prone to error.

 - Enhanced Security Measures: As society leans more into data privacy and security, there will be a heightened focus on security measures within data workflow tools, especially for industries with strict regulatory requirements and data privacy laws like GDPR.